 Travel Gifts for Kids — Baby Travel Gifts

 Okay, let’s be honest… these are really travel gifts for parents.
 ‘Cause, with babies, whatever keeps them comfortable and entertained during trips is what we – I mean they – want!
-Babies are slightly too young to process all the cool sights they’re seeing… something that was made painfully evident to me when we took our infant on a kick-ass helicopter tour of the Grand Canyon.
+Babies are slightly too young to have all the cool sights they’re seeing keep their attention… something that was made painfully evident to me when we took our infant on a kick-ass helicopter tour of the Grand Canyon.
 A tour he fell asleep halfway through!

 Hiking Kid Carrier

 For any travel, whether close to home or far away, an everyday baby carrier is great for getting around hands-free.
 It’s especially handy at airports and bus/train stations.
-My favorite is the Infantino newborn carrier because it’s all cloth and folds compact enough to slide into my diaper bag:
+My favorite is the Infantino newborn carrier.
+It’s all cloth and doesn’t have the weight or bulk of carriers with a frame, so it folds compact enough to slide into my diaper bag:

 Hanging High Chair